Battery electric bus: Opportunity charging

+Inductive or Conductive charging

+Inductive charging for buses is a form of wireless charging that uses electromagnetic fields to transfer energy from ground-based pads or coils to receivers on the underside of a bus.

+Conductive charging power is supplied through a conductive device (rails or pads) embedded in the road or track surface at the bus or tram stop.
+When tram or electric bus stops, a current collector shoe automatically lowers and makes contact to charge the on-board battery.
+In tramway operation, this process takes no longer than 20 seconds – ordinary dwell time - leading to seamless operations.

+In-Motion Charging

+In-Motion Charging (IMC) trolleybus system is a sustainable urban transport technology, primarily for trolleybuses, that allows electric vehicles to charge their batteries while moving using electrified infrastructure, such as overhead lines.

 Total operating cost per mile

 NREL publishes zero-emission bus evaluation results from various commercial operators.
 NREL published following total operating cost per mile: with County Connection, for June 2017 through May 2018, for an 8-vehicle diesel bus fleet, the total operating cost per mile was $0.84; for a 4-vehicle electric bus fleet, $1.11; with Long Beach Transit, for 2018, for a 10-vehicle electric bus fleet, $0.85; and with Foothill Transit, for 2018, for a 12-vehicle electric bus fleet, $0.84.